 - Finally, stand back, watch, and absorb.

 While in Croatia, we were often offered grappa at the end of our meal.
-In Pula, the server joined us with his own shot.
+In Pula, the server joined us with his shot.
 While in Iceland, they can begin the meal with a shot of Brennivin.
-In Portugal is was port at the end or even the beginning of the meal.
+In Portugal, Port was served during meals or even at the beginning.
 The French often have Pernod, Suze, or a Kir Royal as an aperitif.
 In Italy, it was often Aperol.
-Scotland whiskey and so on.
+In Scotland, whiskey and so on.

 Wine accompanies all our evening meals.
 It would not be a meal without it.

-When dining abroad, we have found that most restaurants in Europe are happy to help you pick the wine and offer many complimentary tastes to help you decide.
-As if to commit to a whole bottle of anything you haven’t tasted first is silly.
-This rule often applies to beers, too, especially when choosing a microbrew.
-In the Normandy region of France, there are lots of varieties of Hard Cider.
+When dining abroad, we have found that most European restaurants are happy to help you pick the wine and offer many complimentary tastes to help you decide.
+As if to commit to a whole bottle of anything you have not tried first is silly.
+This rule also applies to beers, especially when choosing a microbrew.
+In France’s Normandy region, there are wide varieties of Hard Cider.

 Look around you and inquire

-The regional drinks culturally are as an essential part of dining abroad as the food.
+Regional drinks culturally are an essential part of dining abroad as the food.
 It is rare to look around at a restaurant and not see some alcoholic beverage on the table.
 It starts from the beginning until the completion of the meal.
-These meals tend to run long, so you rarely see people drunk as it accompanies food.
+These meals run long, so you rarely see people drunk as it accompanies food.

-But then there are many ways to enjoy these libations outside of cafes, restaurants, and bars.
+But then there are many ways to enjoy these libations outside cafes, restaurants, and bars.

 Wineries, Breweries, Whisky Distilleries, Port Houses, Meaderies, Cider houses, Coffee roasters, Rum Production Facility……..

-We visit these on all our travels both internationally and in the US.
-What we learn and the fun we have we can’t even begin to describe.
-In some places, the tastings are free or a small fee.
+We visit these on all our travels, both internationally and in the U.S.; we can’t begin to describe what we learn and the fun we have.
+In some places, the tastings are free or for a small fee.
 Engage your pourer, and your three samples can turn into 10.
-Next, you know they are opening “special bottles.”
+Next thing you know, they are opening” “special bottles.”
 You go in planning 15 minutes, and 2 hours later, you walk out.
-The people you meet are extraordinary, and if you show genuine interest, they will talk your ear off.
+The people you meet are extraordinary, and they will talk your ear off if you show genuine interest.

 We do have a warning.
-You will want to take some home with you, and those bottles are quite heavy!!
+You will want to take some home with you; those bottles are heavy!!
 Keep track if you plan to pack them.
 If you are forced to drink three bottles the night before your flight, it will make for a miserable flight home.
-Many places can ship directly if you can’t go without them.
+Many places can ship directly if you can’t be without them.
 The price tag is hefty, but it is an option.

 - Before leaving for the trip, take the time to research the alcoholic drinks and beverages of that country or region.
 Learn the history and the work behind the product.

-- If going to wineries, Port houses, breweries, and such, go midweek if you can as there will be fewer crowds, and you get more personal service.
-You also find midweek they are more liberal in the number of tastings than stated and larger pours.
-When done with your tasting, ask if they have anything else particular they suggest trying.
+- If going to wineries, Port houses, breweries, and such, go midweek if possible, as there will be fewer crowds, and you get more personal service.
+Midweek they are more liberal in the number of tastings than stated and larger pours.
+When done with your tasting, ask if they have anything else, in particular, they suggest trying.
 Most of the time, not all, they will start pouring more for free.
 This is more likely to occur when there are not many guests around.

 - Book in advance, especially in peak season.
-In Portugal, we planned a day in Douro Valley to visit the vineyards.
+We planned a day in Douro Valley in Portugal to visit the vineyards.
 It was the offseason, but we learned quickly that the best port vineyards were booked solid.
-We were able to get some in but not our first choices.
+We were able to get some in, but not our first choices.
 In Porto, the Port House tours were often full as well.
 This was often the case along the Whisky trail in Scotland.
-We always travel shoulder season, so for peak travel season, this is even more important.
+We always travel shoulder seasons, so this is even more important for peak travel season.

 - Engage the pourer.
 Be inquisitive.
 We have discovered the pourer often does this work because they are passionate about it.
 If you show genuine interest, you will be well rewarded.

 - Try something new.
-Stop yourself from saying, “I don’t like X.” How they make it or the varietals used could be a whole different experience for your taste buds.
+Stop yourself from saying, “I don’t like that.”
+Try how they prepare it, or the varietals used could be a different experience for your taste buds.

 - Want to try many different ones, but you have to drive?
 Ask if they have samplers or flights.
-They can be five to ten for beer.
-Wine and Port can be three to five?
-You don’t need to each get your own flight; you can share.
-Or each gets different kinds of flights, so you get to taste a wider variety of the collection they have.
-We often get one white and one red flight when we are at wineries.
+They can be five to ten different pours of beer.
+Wine and Port can be three to five.
+You don’t have to each get your own flight; you can share.
+Or each gets different flights so you can taste a wider variety of their collections.
+We often get one white and one red flight at wineries.

-- We tend always to buy something if we enjoyed the product.
-Let them know pretty early which ones you are considering buying or have decided to buy.
-If they think you are purchasing something, you will find much more attention your way and bigger pours.
+- We tend always to buy something if we enjoy the product.
+Let them know early which ones you are considering buying or have decided to buy.
+If they think you are purchasing something, you will normally find much more attention is given to bigger pours.